augustash/magento2-module-backend/README.md

 * Basic administration configuration block for other modules to add sections and fields to.
 * Removes the loading of some admin layout blocks to clean up the interface.
 * Removes customer account links based on configuration.
+* Removes reviews/compare based on configuration.
-* Helper methods for common object CRUD operations
+* Helper methods for common object CRUD operations and data patches.
+* CLI command for poisoning message queue consumers.

 ## Installation